OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/07-Map_Execution_Paths_Through_Application.md

 The choice of method and the extent to which each method is used should be negotiated with the application owner.
 Additionally, simpler approaches could be adopted.
 For example, the tester could ask the application owner about specific functions or code sections that they are particularly concerned about, and discuss how those code segments can be reached.

-To demonstrate code coverage to the application owner, the tester can start with a spreadsheet and document all the links discovered by spidering the application (either manually or automatically).
+To demonstrate code coverage to the application owner, the tester can start by documenting all the links discovered from spidering the application (either manually or automatically) in a spreadsheet.
 The tester can then look more closely at decision points in the application and investigate how many significant code paths are discovered.
 These should then be documented in the spreadsheet with URLs, prose and screenshot descriptions of the paths discovered.

 ### Automatic Spidering